DISCUSSIONS & EXHIBITIONS

 Online Projects and Publications

-The Museum has been at the forefront in the use of its website for groundbreaking exhibitions.
-The Living Room Candidate: Presidential Campaign Commercials 1952–2020, an invaluable archive of ads from every presidential election since the first Eisenhower versus Stevenson campaign, is used by millions of people around the world.
+The Museum has been at the forefront of online education and exhibitions in the use of its website for groundbreaking projects.
+The Living Room Candidate: Presidential Campaign Commercials 1952–2020, an invaluable archive of more than 300 ads from every presidential election since 1952, when Madison Avenue advertising executive Rosser Reeves convinced Dwight Eisenhower that short ads played during such popular TV programs as I Love Lucy would reach more voters than any other form of advertising.
+This innovation had a permanent effect on the way presidential campaigns are run.
+The Living Room Candidate is used by millions of people around the world.

 BECOME A MEMBER

-As a MoMI member, you’ll experience exclusive events, behind-the-scenes insights, and meet-and-greet moments with special guests.
+As a MoMI member, you’ll be invited to exclusive events, get behind-the-scenes insights, and experience meet-and-greet moments with special guests.

 MAKE A DONATION

-Whether helping the Museum to continue to offer groundbreaking education programs, quality film screenings, innovative core and changing exhibitions, or maintain its remarkable collection, all donations to the Museum are greatly appreciated.
+Whether you’re helping the Museum to continue offering groundbreaking education programs, quality film screenings, innovative core and changing exhibitions, or maintain its remarkable collection, all donations are greatly appreciated.